Spiked Easter Peeps Desserts Recipe

 Ingredients You’ll Need for Making Spiked Easter Peeps

-Colored sanding sugars – Choose any color sugar you wish your marshmallow peeps to turn out.
-If you want a matte look, use powdered sugar.
-You can also make your easily make your own colored sugar with food dye.
+• Colored sanding sugars — Pick your favorite festive shades!
+For a softer, matte look, swap in powdered sugar.
+You can even DIY your own colored sugar with food coloring.

 Equipment Needed to Make Spiked Easter Peeps

-12-count Easter bunny-shaped silicone mold – You should be able to find one at your local grocery and craft store around the Easter season, or you can always purchase one online.
+• 12-count bunny-shaped silicone mold — Look for one at your local grocery or craft store during Easter season, or grab one online anytime.

-close up of the finished green easter desserts Easter Peeps by top Houston lifestyle blogger Ashley Rose of Sugar & Clothf
+close up of the finished green easter desserts Easter Peeps by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

 What Liquor to Use When Making Boozy Easter Candy